deeqoabdulqadir/python-for-data-anlaysis-lessons/README.md

 * Scientific computing

 Python was created by *Guido van Rossum* and was first released in *1991*.
 It is popular because its syntax is relatively simple, readable, and beginner-friendly.
+# ☁️ 2.
+Introduction to Google Colab

+## What is Google Colab?

+*Google Colab (Google Collaboratory)* is an online environment that allows users to write and execute Python code directly in a web browser.

+Students do not normally need to install Python on their computers to start using Colab.
+Google Colab is based on the *Jupyter Notebook* environment.